saim22r/Docker/README.md

 # Docker
 ### What is Docker?
-Docker is a containerisation platform, open source platform, that enables developers to seperate their applications from their infrastructure.
+Docker is a containerisation platform, open source platform, that enables developers to separate their applications from their infrastructure.
 It does this by utilising containers.
 Containers images are lightweight, standalone, executable packages of software that include everything needed to run an application: code, runtime, system tools, system libraries and settings.
 It  is a tool created by Google and later made open source and transferred to the Linux foundation.
 It helps create, modify, delete and otherwise manage containers